textpattern/textpattern.github.io/development/public-side-plugin-tutorial.md

 This tutorial will walk you through the basics of creating a simple public-side plugin; not to be used, exactly, but so you understand what's involved.

-You might also like to see the [Admin-side plugin tutorial](/development/admin-side-plugin-tutorial).
+You might also like to see the [Administration-side plugin tutorial](/development/administration-side-plugin-tutorial).

 **Contents**